fienvh/uit-documentatie/content/search_api_3/latest/reference/exceptions.md

 # Possible exceptions and deprecated data

+You can already discover all features available in publiq’s Search API v3 for UiTdatabank.
+However, there are some possible exceptions to handle in this pilot stage.

 ## Missing `@id` for location

 * it is possible an event has **a place without `@id`**